 “…Hong Kong is also a lesson in how authoritarian power undermines a free society.
 It may not always arrive in a tank.
 It does not always happen overnight, by means of a coup.
 More often than not, it happens through a million subtle adjustments, each in itself so incremental that it might seem unnecessary to object.”

-Out of all the books I’ve read on Hong Kong this one hit me the most emotionally–made me angry at what Beijing did to the Hong People.
+Of all the books I’ve read on Hong Kong, this one made me the angriest.

 14. Unfree Speech: The Threat to Global Democracy and Why We Must Act, Now